 Alphabet Book.
 Kids photograph each letter of the alphabet as they find them in a trek through the city or supermarket.
 Older kids can photograph things starting with each letter; an APPLE, a BANANA, a CLOCK.
 Print the photos and make an alphabet book.

 Doll Stories.
-Kids can pose their Barbie and other dolls and toys and photograph the scenes and write a story to go along with the photographs.
-They can learn about composition and framing as well as angle and perspective.
+Kids can pose stuffed animals, Barbie dolls and toys and photograph the scenes.
+Then write a story to go along with the photographs.
+They'll learn about composition and framing as well as angle and perspective.

 Memory Game.
 Take photos of family members, friends, toys, flowers, and print two of each photograph.
 Mount to cardboard to make cards for a memory matching game.

 13. When the camera is dropped.
+Notice that I said WHEN and not IF.
+Take a deep breath.
 Remind the child how to hold the camera, stress that the camera is delicate, like a china plate, and we need to treat it carefully.
 If it happens more than once in a day, we hold on to the camera for a few hours!
+Not as punishment, but because that means the child is not in a careful sort of mood.

 14. When photos are blurry.
+They will be blurry.
 Just remember early drawing efforts and watercolor blobs.
+My kids don't seem to care if they are blurry.
+They are just trying to capture a moment.

 15. The art of photography.
 If your kids continue to show an interest, you can find books about photography and explore.
 Play with the camera settings, different light, composition, angle.
 Set up still life scenes.
 Take photos with a polaroid or film camera.
 Learn about color.
 Edit photos on your computer to saturate or desaturate the color.
 Crop.
 Do a photo treasure hunt (looking for specific things to photograph).